Predicting Philadelphia Eagles' Stat Leaders in 2017

 The Philadelphia Eagles front office is still hard at work piecing together the 2017 roster.
 But it's never too early to take a look forward to the season and envision who will be leading the team in every statistic.

 On the heels of the draft, the Eagles have a much clearer view of what things will look like in terms of personnel and who they can expect to count on.
-Philly addressed its biggest needs and filled them with impact play makers via the draft, a perfect complement to the important signings the Eagles made in free agency.
+Philly addressed their biggest needs and filled them with impact playmakers via the draft, a perfect complement to the important signings the Eagles made in free agency.

 While there is still work to do regarding a number of players and positions, for the first time Eagles fans can take a glance at the roster and have some idea of what to expect from each key position.